How We Use Your Data

 - Your authorized representatives

-- Your CMS-certified agents, brokers, or the insurance company that issues your Marketplace health plan
+- Your Marketplace-certified agents, brokers, certified enrollment partners, or the insurance company that issues your Marketplace health plan

 Each application filer confirms that he or she is authorized to share information for everyone on the application.
 That way, the Marketplace has permission to share your information with your application filer.

-Once you select coverage, CMS will use your information for purposes such as:
+- Once you select coverage, we'll use your information for purposes such as:

-- Notifying employers on your application if you’re eligible for certain insurance affordability programs (advanced payment of the premium tax credit or cost-sharing reductions).
+- Notifying employers on your application if you’re eligible for certain insurance affordability programs (advance payment of the premium tax credit or cost-sharing reductions).

 - Transferring your enrollment information to the appropriate organization or agency.
 This might be the issuer of the Marketplace plan that you selected, or a Medicaid or CHIP agency.

-If you choose to submit an appeal, the information from your application and your appeal may be shared with federal and state agencies listed under #1 above in order to process your appeal.
+- If you choose to submit an appeal, the information from your application and your appeal may be shared with federal and state agencies listed under #1 above to process your appeal.

-To maintain Marketplace operation, CMS works with the following groups and may therefore share your information with:
+- To maintain Marketplace operation, we work with the following groups and may therefore share your information with: